hsfl/cosmos-core/documentation/install/arm.md

 Cross-compile COSMOS for the ARM plarform
 =========================================

-These instructions are to setup a cross-compiler environment so that you can compile COSMOS for embedded devices with an ARM architecture.
+These instructions are to setup a cross-compiler environment so that you can compile COSMOS for embedded devices with different architectures (ARM, PowerPC, etc.).
 We have tested these instructions on Windows 7 and also on Ubuntu 14.04 running on a Virtual Box.

 We have tested cross-compiling for the Gumstix Overo, Gumstix Duovero and RaspberryPi architectures but these instructions should work well for other architectures.